Need Based Aid

 |Endowed and Sponsored Scholarships||Friends of the College have made possible a number of these scholarships.
 In some cases, the donor has established specific guidelines for the awarding of the scholarship.
 All students who meet guidelines will be considered when financial aid is awarded.||Grant; student does not repay|

 Outside Scholarships.
 Many students are awarded scholarships at their secondary school graduations, and others secure support from civic, fraternal, religious, and other sources.
-When you report these scholarships to the Financial Aid and Affordability Office, as required, they become part of the financial aid award, generally serving to reduce parent and student loans.
+When you report these scholarships to the Financial Aid Office, as required, they become part of the financial aid award, generally serving to reduce parent and student loans.

 Special Circumstances.
 The FAFSA reflects your family's financial circumstances at a single point in time.
 If unusual expenses or circumstances influence your ability to contribute to your education and are not reflected in the FAFSA, we encourage you to provide us with this information in writing.
 We will evaluate your special circumstances and may consider them in determining eligibility for need-based aid.